lash1937/longterm_synchrony_Cedar_Creek/README.md

 # longterm_synchrony_Cedar_Creek

-Code for the paper "Short-term versus multi-decadal responses of community synchrony, stability, and biodiversity to multiple global change drivers"
+Code for the paper "Short-term versus multi-decadal responses of community synchrony, biodiversity, and stability to multiple global change drivers."

 Contains: 1.
 Raw community data (/data), 2.
 Cleaned data and subsetted dataframes (/data_cleaning), and 3.
-Main text models and analyses, and supplemental analyses(/data_analyses).
+All models, analyses, and visualization code for the main text and supplemental analyses (/data_analyses).
 See below for additional detail.
 Additionally contains functions for calculating the Evar metric and Box-Cox transformations (/Functions) and exported figure files (/Figures).

-1.  **Data used:**
+1.  **Data:**

     *Cedar_Creek_Plant_Taxon_List.csv* - contains data about species
     found at Cedar Creek including fuctional group